rfbproto/rfbproto/rfbproto.rst

 just a hint for the server, and there is no specification for what a specific compression level means.

+There are VNC server implementations that also use compression level as a hint to prefer or deprefer lossless compression mechanisms over JPEG-based ones.

 QEMU Pointer Motion Change Pseudo-encoding
 ------------------------------------------